A highly condensed summary of the main points which people seek information on regarding Auroville.

 A considerable number of internal conferences, seminars and workshops are held in Auroville, including ones occasionally sponsored internationally or by the Government of India.

-Differences arising in Auroville are normally settled by sub-groups of the AV Council or by mediation involving fellow Aurovilians skilled in conflict resolution, though arbitration may be resorted to if both the above approaches fail.
+Differences arising in Auroville are normally settled by sub-groups of the AV Council or by mediation Koodam, involving fellow Aurovilians skilled in conflict resolution, though arbitration may be resorted to if both the above approaches fail.
 Matters affecting the villages are handled by an AV Village Liaison Group or by SEWA (Small Employers Welfare Administration).

 Everyone is invited to contribute to the development of Auroville in cash, kind or work.
 Guests are requested to pay a financial contribution towards the ongoing maintenance of the township.
 The same applies to Aurovilians and Newcomers, who pay a monthly contribution to ‘City Services’.
 See also “Donations”.